aungmyoPI/V_CEIT_PROJECT___Multi-User_3D_Simulation_Environment_with_Efficient_Path-Finding_Algorithm/README.md

 ## 📖 Overview

-**3D Simulation & Interaction Framework** is a custom-built real-time 3D graphics and AI engineering project developed in **C++17** with **OpenGL 3.3 Core Profile**.
+**3D Simulation & Interaction Framework** is a custom-built real-time 3D graphics and NPC AI engineering project developed in **C++17** with **OpenGL 3.3 Core Profile**.

-Rather than being a conventional game project, the application serves as a **graphics and AI engineering testbed** for experimenting with rendering architecture, high-density scene rendering, real-time agent navigation, skeletal animation, networking, and persistent application state.
+Rather than being a conventional game project, the application serves as a **graphics and NPC AI engineering testbed** for experimenting with rendering architecture, high-density scene rendering, real-time agent navigation, skeletal animation, networking, and persistent application state.

 The framework combines several systems that are commonly found in modern interactive applications: